 At the end of your call, or shortly afterward, your prospective business coach should give you a proposal on coaching you.
 In this proposal, they should rephrase your challenges that they heard during the call.
 They should describe how a coaching relationship with them will help you break through those challenges.
 They should also outline the cost and terms of their coaching agreement.

 I recommend that you interview three prospective business coaches before you decide on the one that is right for you.

 What if you hire the wrong business coach?

+So, what if you hire the wrong coach?
 As diligent as you are in the interview process, you may still hire a dud business coach.
 If this happens, make sure there is an affordable way to cancel your coaching agreement.
-The only way that you know you’ve hired a good business coach for your situation is if your business improves substantially during your coaching relationship.
+The only way that you know you’ve hired a good business coach is if your business improves substantially during your coaching relationship.
 If It doesn’t you need to cut ties and find one that works for you.

-I hope this article helps you find the help you need.
+I hope this blog post helps you find the help you need.
 You can learn more about Mechanics & Mindset Business Coaching at www.mmbizcoach.com; or set up a free discovery session to set up a time to talk in person.

 I write a blog post and record a podcast weekly.
 I write/talk on business advice, small business turn around stories, political interaction with business, business mindset and spiritual intersection with business matters.
 If you want to get email reminders when I post something new, please sign up.